zbabac/VCT/README.md

 Please contact me via discussion board if you want to collaborate or send me an email: zlatko.babic@mail.com.

 Change log since v1.8.0
---option to download compiled 64-bit application and included ffmpeg and ffprobe v4.0.2 64-bit binaries from zeranoe -removed "strict experimental" for audio encoding, since it is obsolete with new ffmpeg
+-compiled as 64-bit application and included ffmpeg and ffprobe v4.0.2 64-bit binaries from zeranoe -removed "strict experimental" for audio encoding, since it is obsolete with new ffmpeg

 Change log since v1.7.0